Virginia has been experimenting in the kitchen for almost 50 years. She loves to share her recipes, cooking tips, and reviews.

 - Add: Add sugar slowly and continue to beat until very stiff peaks form.
 The mixture will not feel grainy when it is fully mixed.

-- Optional: Add cream of tartar (or 1/4 tea. lemon or 1/4 tea. vinegar), salt, and vanilla (or another extract flavor).
+- Optional: Add cream of tartar (or 1/4 teaspoon lemon or 1/4 teaspoon vinegar), salt, and vanilla (or another extract flavor).
 Beat until mixed thoroughly.

 - Optional: Fold in crackers and any additional ingredients for a cookie that you are using from the chart below.